Crypto Travel Rule Compliance: FATF Recommendation 16 for VASPs (2026)

 The sunrise issue

-The sunrise issue: uneven global adoption.
-When a compliant VASP in a regulated jurisdiction sends to a counterpart VASP in a jurisdiction that has not yet legislated/implemented the rule, the receiving VASP may be unable to receive or return the required data.
-This is structural friction in cross-border virtual-asset transfers — compliance design must account for non-uniform counterpart readiness, not assume it.
+The sunrise issue comes from uneven global adoption.
+When a compliant VASP in a regulated jurisdiction sends to a counterpart VASP in a jurisdiction that has not yet legislated or implemented the rule, the receiving VASP may be unable to receive or return the required data.
+This is structural friction in cross-border virtual-asset transfers, and compliance design has to account for non-uniform counterpart readiness rather than assume it.

 Treatment of transfers involving self-hosted (unhosted) wallets is one of the most complex and jurisdiction-specific aspects, and approaches differ between jurisdictions and over time.
-This guide does not state a universal rule — it is exactly the point to determine under the specific applicable law with compliance counsel.
+This guide does not state a universal rule, because there isn't one; it is exactly the point to determine under the specific applicable law with compliance counsel.

 Practical guidance